Mehdi Mollapour: Kidney Cancer

 Mutations and loss of function of the Von Hippel-Lindau (VHL) tumor suppressor gene play a causal role in the pathogenesis of clear cell renal carcinomas (ccRCC), a pathological subtype that accounts for the majority kidney cancer each year.
 Mollapour work has shown that VHL ubiquitinates protein phosphatase-5 (PP5) for proteasomal degradation in a hypoxia- and prolyl-hydroxylation-independent manner.
 VHL-deficient ccRCC cell lines and patient tumors exhibit elevated PP5 levels.
-Downregulation of PP5 causes activation of the extrinsic apoptotic pathway in ccRCC cells, suggesting a prosurvival role for PP5 in kidney cancer.
+Downregulation of PP5 causes activation of the extrinsic apoptotic pathway in ccRCC cells, suggesting a prosurvival role for PP5 in kidney cancer cancer cells, regulated by phosphorylation and ubiquitination.
+Building on this foundation, Mollapour's team developed a selective PP5 inhibitor, demonstrating its ability to activate the extrinsic apoptotic pathway in kidney cancer cells by disrupting complex II.
+These findings not only elucidate the molecular mechanisms underlying kidney cancer progression but also present potential new therapeutic strategies for treatment.

-Mollapour’s research group has been supported by grants from the National Institutes for General Medical Science and the National Cancer Institute to design and examine novel therapeutic strategies for patients with kidney, bladder and breast cancer.
-Mollapour’s h-index, based on 6725 citations, is 42.
+Mollapour's research group has been supported by grants from the National Institutes for General Medical Science and the National Cancer Institute and US Department of Veterans Affairs to design and examine novel therapeutic strategies for patients with kidney, bladder and breast cancer.

 Metabolism and the Warburg Effect

-Aerobic glycolysis in cancer cells, also known as the “Warburg effect”, is driven by hyperactivity of lactate dehydrogenase-A (LDHA).
-Mollapour’s team has identified the human tumor suppressor folliculin (FLCN) as a binding partner and uncompetitive inhibitor of LDHA.
+Aerobic glycolysis in cancer cells, also known as the "Warburg effect", is driven by hyperactivity of lactate dehydrogenase-A (LDHA).
+Mollapour's team has identified the human tumor suppressor folliculin (FLCN) as a binding partner and uncompetitive inhibitor of LDHA.
 Their work has provided a new paradigm for the regulation of glycolysis.
 Cancer cells that experience the Warburg effect show FLCN dissociation from LDHA.
-Mollapour’s lab has shown that treatment of these cancer cells with a decapeptide derived from the FLCN loop region caused cell death, therefore providing a new avenue for targeted therapy in these cancers.
+Mollapour's lab has shown that treatment of these cancer cells with a decapeptide derived from the FLCN loop region caused cell death, therefore providing a new avenue for targeted therapy in these cancers.

+Kidney Cancer Patient Advocacy

+Mollapour is actively involved in kidney cancer patient advocacy.
+He serves on the scientific advisory panel for KidneyCAN, a patient-created and patient-driven movement dedicated to accelerating cures for kidney cancer.
+Mollapour's commitment to rare kidney cancer research is further exemplified by his membership on the Birt-Hogg-Dubé (BHD) Science Advisory Board.
+This board is part of the Myrovlytis Trust, a UK charity founded in 2007 to promote research into rare conditions and advance public education in medical and molecular genetics.